miyajan/kintone-follow-people/README.md

 ### ```-c``` or ```--config```

-Load above options from a configuration json file like:
+Specify a path to configuration file.
+You can load above options from the json file like:

 ```json
 {